 This gives me an opportunity to use my branding handshake from Facebook and introduce the brand into the video.
 Another way is you can have products names somewhere.
 I can have an apron that says a product name.
 I can have a hat.
 I can have …

 Amanda Rettke: That’s going a little far.
 You can have a chalkboard behind you that says, “This is today’s recipe.
 We’re using Ghirardelli Chocolate,” or something like that.
 There’s a million ways to authentically and organically, and I say those words, I repeat them because that’s important.
 People don’t want the produced commercial.
 They literally want to feel like, “Oh my gosh.
 I enjoy I Am Baker’s post.
 She loves this product.
 I want to use that too,” kind of thing.

 Amanda Rettke: It’s basically the same as other video produced on your page.
-The difference now, the major difference for everyone is whether or not your page is verified or not Facebook just came out with a 43 page book on the rules in how they want verified pages to be utilizing branded content.
-They’re cracking down big time. basically any time you’re receiving compensation on any level, it does need to be disclosed whether through it’s their tool which is the handshake if you see at the bottom of your post or the regular forms that you would use the hashtags and the disclosure and things like that.
+The difference now, the major difference for everyone is whether or not your page is verified or not Facebook just came out with a 43-page book on the rules in how they want verified pages to be utilizing branded content.
+They’re cracking down big time.
+Basically, any time you’re receiving compensation on any level, it does need to be disclosed whether if it’s through their tool which is the handshake if you see at the bottom of your post or the regular forms that you would use the hashtags and the disclosure and things like that.
 It’s the same.

 Bjork Ostrom: Disclosures.